armstonj/servir_lidar_training/README.md

 ## R Notebooks
 The exercises are provided in HTML and R Notebook format.
-Exercises 2A and 2B can be used with both the Kenya and Ghana pilot area ALS datasets, but users need to following instructions with the notebook to change paths where applicable.
+Exercises 2A and 2B can be used with both the Kenya and Ghana pilot area ALS datasets, but users need to follow instructions within the R Notebook to change paths to input files where applicable.

 | Description | R Notebook | Source Code |
 | --------|---------|-------|